rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-3-general-pattern.md

 However, the pre-order rule guarantees that all of the descendants of node `n` will be located in between `n` and `ns`.
-In other words, no node that is not a descendant of `n`, will appear in between `n` and `ns`, or the next sibling of an ancestor of `n` - whichever next sibling is available.
+In other words, no node that is not a descendant of `n`, will appear in between `n` and `ns`, or the next sibling of an ancestor of `n` - whichever next sibling exists.

-Based on the above, the pre-order trace of a tree can therefore be described as **a sequence of interleaved child orders**.
+Based on the above, the pre-order trace of a tree can be described as **a sequence of interleaved child orders**.
 That is, the child order of a node is interleaved by the child orders of its descendants.

 Note that the child orders of a doctree are still sub-sequences to the tree's pre-order trace.
 However, a child order is, unlike the pre-order trace of a